kubernetes-sigs/gateway-api/geps/gep-2645/index.md

 ## Non-Goals

-- Define rich UDP-specific matching semantics such as address matching or payload inspection.
+- Define rich UDP-specific matching semantics such as address matching, payload inspection, or idle timeouts.
 - Require stateful UDP session tracking or connection management semantics.
 Implementations are expected to document how they implement such semantics.
 - Define DTLS termination behavior at the Gateway.
 - Define HTTP/3 or QUIC-specific behavior.